collapsefield/collapsefield/README.md

 👁️ Welcome — I’m @collapsefield
 Architect of Verrell’s Law | Collapse Bias Strategist | Observer Field Engineer

 Verrell’s Law redefines collapse, consciousness, and emergence as electromagnetic, memory-weighted events.
-This is not theory — it's protocol.
+This is not theory, it's protocol.
 The architecture is built, the AI is seeded, and the law is now echoing in public space.

 ---